opedrosouza/popmenu/README.md

   - I always try to start with the simplier solutions first and if needed I can refactor for something more robust when needed.

 - I decided to create the `import` model and using the `active_storage` to store the files sent through `/api/imports` endpoint so this way we can process them in better way later.

+- I decided to use the `actor` gem to create the services classes which will be responsible to convert the JSON file into the active_record objects that we need.
+  - Using this pattern we can easily split our logic in multiple services and will be more easy to maintain and add more functionality as we need.